 There is also one Native American casino, Four Winds South Bend, that could potentially be home to a sportsbook.

 No, you can be either a resident or a visitor.
-Online sportsbooks and betting apps will use geolocation technology to determine that players are within state lines.
+Online sportsbooks and betting apps use geolocation technology to determine that players are within state lines.

 For the most part, any and all types of bets found in New Jersey, and the other states with sports betting, will most likely be offered in Indiana.